TIERS/tiers-lidars-dataset/README.md

 <img src="./imgs/data_sample.jpg" width="1000px">
 </div>

 <p align="left"> Our dataset was captured by a rich suite of sensors.
-Subsets of the data from the *Indoor04* sequence are visualized here.
-The leftmost column shows the lidar data from [Avia](https://www.livoxtech.com/avia) and Horizon; the second column shows the lidar data from OS1 and OS0; the third column shows the data from the VLP-16 and depth image from L515.
+Subsets of the data from the Indoor04 sequence are visualized here.
+The leftmost column shows the lidar data from Livox Avia and Horizon; the second column shows the lidar data from Ouster OS1 and OS0; the third column shows the data from the VLP-16 and depth image from L515.
 The rightmost column shows the RGB image from L515 and range images from 0S1 and OS0..</p>

 Indoor data(Calibrate Sequence) |  OpenRoad SLAM example(Road02 Sequence)